Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 - Lets you control smart home stuff with a nicer design than the Ultimate Home.

-- It’s more expensive that the other options [although prices have dropped dramatically in recent weeks].
+- It’s more expensive than the other options [although prices have dropped dramatically in recent weeks].

 The Bottom Line: Our Recommendations